Geological and Environmental Hazards MSc

 MSc Geological and Environmental Hazards

-On this course you'll be trained by experts in hazard identification, terrain evaluation, hazard modeling and risk assessment techniques.
-You'll learn to manage the impact of floods, earthquakes, landslides, volcanoes, coastal erosion and climate change.
+You'll be trained by experts in hazard identification, terrain evaluation, hazard modeling and risk assessment techniques.
+You'll also learn to manage the impact of floods, earthquakes, landslides, volcanoes, coastal erosion and climate change.
 You'll understand how to monitor, warn against and help control the consequences of natural hazards.

-And when you graduate, you'll have the vocational skills you need to work in the specialist environmental field – making you an attractive candidate for government agencies and specialist geoscience companies.
+And when you graduate, you'll have the vocational skills you need to work in the specialist hazard field – making you an attractive candidate for government agencies and specialist insurance, flood risk and geoscience companies.

 What you'll experience